-It has taken me a bit of time to tell you that Southern California’s infamous fish, the grunion’s mating season is upon us!
+It has taken me a bit to tell you that the grunion, Southern California’s infamous fish, mating season is upon us!
 Why?
-Well, seeing that all the San Diego County beaches are closed, as all citizens a barred from experiencing the coastline, I hesitated.
-Even the Dept of Fish and Wildlife took the chart off of its site so as not to encourage people from coming to the beach and witness this phenomenon.
-Down below, I present to you the San Diego grunion run schedule for May- September, with the anticipation that the beaches will be open on May 1st (fingers crossed).
+Well, at this time, all the San Diego County beaches were closed; thus, all citizens were barred from experiencing the coastline, so I hesitated.
+The Department of Fish and Wildlife even took the chart off its website, and their reasoning was not to encourage people to come to the beach and witness this phenomenon.
+Below, I present the San Diego grunion run scheduled for May- September, anticipating that the beaches will be open on May 1st (fingers crossed).

 What is a Grunion Run, and Why is it a Big Deal?

-The grunion (Leuresthes tenuis) is a type of smelt which is small, silvery, and is about the size of a sardine.
+The grunion (Leuresthes tenuis) is a type of smelt that is small, silvery, and about the size of a sardine.
 These fish are only found off the coast of Southern California, from San Luis Obispo down to Northern Baja California.

-So what is the big deal, and why is there a schedule.
-Well, between March and September, during a full or new moon when the tides are at their highest, the grunion comes onto the beach to spawn.
+So what is the big deal, and why is there a schedule?
+Well, between March and September, the grunion comes onto the beach to spawn during a full or new moon when the tides are at their highest.

 Grunion Run Spawning Ritual

-Every Spring and Summer, from March to September, grunions use the moon as an indicator of when it is time to spawn.
+Every Spring and Summer, from March to September, grunions use the moon to indicate when it is time to spawn.
 For four consecutive nights, under a Full of New Moon, spawning occurs when the tide becomes the highest and last for several hours.

 What Happens After the Spawning?

-When the male is done, he will immediately catch a wave back into the water.
-The female grunion might take a bit longer to wiggle out of her hole, and maybe out of water for over five minutes.
+When the male is done doing his job, he will immediately catch a wave back into the water.
+The female grunion might take a bit longer to wiggle out of her hole and can be out of water for over five minutes.

-In the meantime, the fertilized eggs remain entirely within the sand for two weeks until the next high tide comes in.
+In the meantime, the fertilized eggs remain entirely within the sand for two weeks until the next highest tide comes in.
 The eggs are kept moist by residual water in the sand.
-Once the tide comes in high enough, the larvae hatch when submerged and agitated by the waves and are taken back into the ocean.
+Once the tides are high enough again, the larvae will hatch when submerged and agitated by the waves and finally be taken back into the ocean.

 A Few Grunion Facts For You